5urg3on/portsec/README.md

 Over the last six years, I have worked in IT, building various web applications to solve real-world problems in sectors such as Education Technology (EdTech), eCommerce, Real Estate, multi-vendor solutions, and Human Resource applications.
 I enjoy creating solutions that work and help both the business and the customers they serve.
 Time management is crucial to me, and I ensure all projects are delivered within the agreed timeframe.

-## Objective
+## Bio

-With a strong foundation in IT and web development, complemented by the Google Cybersecurity Certificate Program, I am now focused on advancing as a SOC Analyst.
-I am passionate about protecting businesses and the people they serve by enhancing security operations, managing incidents, and ensuring regulatory compliance, all while leveraging my experience in web development and cybersecurity.
+I am a passionate and dedicated Cybersecurity Engineer focused on ensuring robust digital security solutions.
+I have honed my skills to identify, assess, and mitigate security risks across diverse networks, systems, and applications.
+My expertise includes proactive vulnerability discovery through advanced penetration testing, allowing me to identify potential security gaps before malicious actors can exploit them.
+I specialize in securing IT infrastructures and implementing advanced security protocols to protect sensitive data.
+When I'm not focused on cybersecurity, I dedicate my time to web application development, code review and technical writing.

 ## Skills
 Here are key skills I've developed, showcased through projects I've worked on.